abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Cartesian coordinates](../02_category/coordinates.svg)

-And since the point is the main primitive of Euclidian geometry, the coordinate system allows us to also describe all kinds of geometric figures such as this triangle (which is described using products of products.)
+And since the point is the main primitive of Euclidian geometry, the coordinate system allows us to also describe all kinds of geometric figures such as this triangle (which is described using products of products).

 ![Cartesian coordinates](../02_category/coordinates_triangle.svg)